mshafiee/astrology.ir/content/en/ephemeris/bosnia_and_herzegovina/sarajevo/_index.md

   - Ephemeris
   - Bosnia and Herzegovina
   - Sarajevo
-description: 🗓 Thursday, 12 May 2022
+description: 🗓 Saturday, 14 May 2022

 toc: false
 ---